fiveham/NC-elections/README.md

 #### lat, lng

-`lat` and `lng` can `=` any latitude and longitude, respectively and determine the initial latitude and longitude where the map is centered when the page loads.
+`lat` and `lng` can `=` any latitude and longitude respectively and determine the initial latitude and longitude where the map is centered when the page loads.

 #### zoom

 `zoom` can `=` any integer number from 0 to 22 and determines the initial zoom level when the page loads.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ## Warning